Odigbo

-It is also noteworthy that several villages in Odigbo local government are inhabited by non-indigenes like people from Oyo and Osun States as well as the Ikale people of Irele and Okitipupa local government areas of Ondo state.
-The biggest town of Odigbo local Government is Ore Town, this town is the major town separating the southwest from the Southeast.
-The Local Government Office is situated in Ore...
-People from every part of the country lives in Ore Town because it's a commercial Town...
+Several villages in Odigbo local government are inhabited by non-indigenes like people from Oyo and Osun States as well as the Ikale people of Irele and Okitipupa local government areas of Ondo state.
+The biggest town of Odigbo local Government is Ore Town, this town is a major nodal town on one of the busiest highways in the country, the Shagamu-Ore-Benin Expressway.
+The Local Government Office is situated in Ore.
+People from every part of the country live in Ore Town due to its nodal and commercial nature.

 The postal code of the area is 350.